John M. Bloss

 John McKnight Bloss (January 21, 1839 – April 26, 1905) was an American Civil War soldier who had an influence on the Battle of Antietam and was later President of Oregon Agricultural College (now Oregon State University) from 1892 until 1896.

 Early life and education

 He was born in New Philadelphia, Indiana in 1839.

 Bloss attended Hanover College in Indiana from 1854 and earned an A.B. degree with honors in 1860.
 After his military service in the Civil War, he studied medicine at Ohio Medical College in Cincinnati, Ohio in 1865.

 American Civil War

 Bloss fought on the Union side with the 27th Indiana Infantry Regiment.
-He was one of the soldiers who helped recover Special Order 191, "Lee's Lost Dispatch", which provided invaluable military intelligence about General Robert E. Lee's plans, resulting in the Battle of Antietam.
+He was one of the soldiers who helped recover Special Order 191, "Lee's Lost Dispatch", which provided detailed Confederate troop movements from General Robert E. Lee's plans, during the Battle of Antietam.
 This helped lead the Union to victory in the battle.
 Bloss fought and was wounded in several battles, including Antietam, before he resigned in 1864.